Criminal Domestic Violence Attorney in Columbia, South Carolina

 - Physically assaulting your spouse or another household member

 - Severely assaulting your spouse or another household member

-(Domestic violence of a high and aggravate nature)
+(Domestic violence of a high and aggravated nature)

 - Violating a protection order (also known as a restraining order) issued by a judge to not harm or threaten your spouse or another family member